-- 1. PILS will establish a written arrangement with a local food pantry or soup kitchen to provide on-site outreach services including: information and referral, benefits advisement and information about employment support programs for the disabled participants who desire the Center's assistance. - 2.
-PILS will establish formal agreements whereby more community agencies have presentations to consumers/professionals about work incentives. - 3.
-Putnam County Department of Social Services (DSS) Employment & Training Department will change policy and procedures to include in its personnel training a Disability Sensitivity Training with a specific focus on Mental Health and Development Disabilities collaboratively developed by PILS and other service providers (NYAPRS, MHA) to increase employment opportunities for persons with disabilities.
+- 1. PILS will establish formal agreements whereby more community agencies have presentations to consumers/professionals about work incentives. - 2.
+Putnam County DSS Employment & Training Department will change policy and procedures to include in its personnel training a Disability Sensitivity Training with a specific focus on Mental Health and Development Disabilities collaboratively developed by PILS and other service providers (NYAPRS, MHA) to increase employment opportunities for persons with disabilities. - 3.
+PILS will establish a written arrangement with a local library to provide on-site outreach services including: information and referral, benefits advisement and information about employment support programs for the disabled participants who desire the Center's assistance.